dcppc/centillion/Readme.md

 ## what is it

-The centillion is a search engine built using [whoosh](#), a Python library for building search engines.
+The centillion is a search engine built using [whoosh](https://whoosh.readthedocs.io/en/latest/intro.html), a Python library for building search engines.

-We define the types of documents the centillion should index, and how, using what fields.
+We define the types of documents the centillion should index, what info and how.
 The centillion then builds and updates a search index.
 That's all done in `centillion_search.py`.

 The centillion also provides a simple web frontend for running